 - Live Chat: Patrons may make requests via live chat on the Special Collections page of the University Libraries website.
 A staff member at the reference desk will answer promptly.

-Special Collections reserves the right to not fulfill requests based on time, distance, cost, or lack of vital information.
+- Special Collections reserves the right to not fulfill requests based on time, distance, cost, lack of vital information, privacy concerns, or condition of the requested material.

 For duplication requests: